SingularityLabs-ai/beyond-bard-mini/README.md

-# BeyondBard - Summary for Google/YouTube with Google Bard
+# BeyondBard - Summary or Insights for Google/YouTube with Google Bard

 Chrome extension to view Google Bard summaries alongside Google search results and YouTube videos, also supports Yahoo! ニュース、PubMed、PMC、NewsPicks、Github、Nikkei、 Bing、Google Patents,and any page summary.